Walks

 An autumn walk across the prefectures of Kyōto, Hyōgo, Tottori, and a corner of Matsue; about half of the region called Chūgoku, which is the part of Honshu west of Osaka and Kyōto.
 Along the way I traversed three mountains, one of them volcano Daisen, the highest point of the region.

 A winter walk across the smallest of Japan’s four main islands that became the subject of The Wilds of Shikoku, my first book.
-You can also read a day-to-day account of this journey in my Shikoku Field Diary that I kept while I walked.
+You can also read a day-to-day account of this journey in the field diary that I kept while I walked.

 I followed in the footsteps of Alan Booth, the English author of The Roads to Sata and Looking for the Lost, who had walked across Shikoku 36 years earlier, in May and June 19831.